 460.685 - Private Collections and Museums: The New Frontier

 An increasingly significant amount of our cultural and historical heritage is in private collections and outside the protective sphere of public institutions.
-Numbering in the tens of thousands in just the U.S., private collections span a great variety of objects reflecting the wide range of the enthusiasts who collect them.
-This course will explore the similarities and differences between public and private collections and museums.
-It will help prepare students for the unique challenges they may face working with them, illustrated by real world examples and discussions with collectors, private curators and collections managers, and service providers.
-It will include developing problem solving strategies and project management skills they can use to adapt and implement institutional ethics and best practices, especially as private collections evolve to museums open to the public.
+Numbering in the tens of thousands in just the U.S., private collections span a great variety of objects reflecting the wide range of enthusiasts who collect them.
+This course will explore private collectors and trends in their collecting plus the similarities and differences between public and private collections and museums.
+It will help prepare students for the unique challenges they may face, illustrated by real world examples and interviews with collectors, curators, collections managers, and service providers plus hands-on experience.
+It will include developing problem solving strategies and project management skills they can use to adapt and implement institutional ethics and best practices, especially as private collections evolve into public museums.

 460.686 - Culturally Specific Museums

-Museums provide spaces for comprehensive cultural inquiry.
-Culturally specific museums provide strategic platforms for showcasing diverse sets of art, history and culture to a broad set of visitors.
+Museums have the potential to provide safe spaces for comprehensive cultural inquiry.
+Culturally specific museums provide strategic platforms for showcasing diverse sets of art, history and culture with the intention of reaching a broad set of visitors.
 This course examines the significance of culturally specific museums, both individually and in relation to mainstream museums, to better understand how public culture engages issues of art, history, aesthetics, religion, ethnicity, and politics.
-Through the combination of contemporary reading material, live discussions and guest speakers, students will discuss some of the ways in which culturally specific museums help make up the fabric of culture represented in museums in the United States of America.
+Through the combination of contemporary reading material, survey of six national culturally specific museums, synchronous and a-synchronous discussion forums and guest speakers, students will discuss some of the ways in which culturally specific museums help make up the fabric of culture represented in museums in the United States of America.

 460.690 - Science, Society, and the Museum